shrey27/Engineering-Mavericks/README.md

 - Add, edit or delete comments on Single video Page
 - Upload a video of pre-exisiting category or new category with updated filters
 - Toast messages on every screen to acknowledge user actions
+- Lazy loading on images and landing, video listing pages

 ## Tech stack used